aredn/aredn/SUPPORTED_DEVICES.md

 **Stability**
 * *untested* - this image has not been tested on hardware.
 It may or may not work.
 * *stable* - this image has been tested on hardware.
 There may still be bugs.
-* *broken* - this image is known to be broken or buggy in some way.

 **Status**
 * *released* - this image is in a production release of the AREDN® firmware.